Lajes Field: Post-Carnation Revolution

-Following the Portuguese Air Force reorganization of 1978, Lajes Air Base comes to have two resident flying units: Squadron 503 - equipped with CASA C-212 aircraft and Squadron 752 - equipped with Aérospatiale SA 330 Puma helicopters.
-In 1980, a detachment of Squadron 301 - equipped with Fiat G.91 fighter-bombers - starts to be based at Lajes, this being augmented and becoming Squadron 303 "Jaguares" in 1981.
+Following the Portuguese Air Force reorganization of 1978, Lajes Air Base comes to have two resident flying units: Transport Squadron 503 (Esquadra 503) - equipped with CASA C-212 aircraft and Helicopter Search and Rescue Squadron 752 (Esquadra 752) - equipped with Aérospatiale SA 330 Puma helicopters.
+In 1980, a detachment of Attack Squadron 301 (Esquadra 301) - equipped with Fiat G.91 fighter-bombers - starts to be based at Lajes, this being augmented and becoming the Attack Squadron 303 "Jaguars" (Esquadra 302, "Jaguares") in 1981.

 The Azores Islands earthquake affected Terceira Island.
 Damage to Lajes Field was minimal, but Portuguese communities throughout the island suffered extensive damage.
 Military personnel responded with food, shelter, equipment, and manpower.

 In the summer of 1984, Lajes undertook a new mission known as "SILK PURSE."
 Boeing EC-135s began operating out of Lajes Field as an airborne command post for the U.S. Commander-in-Chief, Europe.
 Along with the aircraft came the U.S. European Command battle staff and flight crews from United States Air Forces in Europe.
 This mission was ended in late August 1991.

 In 1990, Squadron 303 was disbanded.

 Lajes supported the large airlift during the Gulf War.
 On the first day of the deployment over 90 aircraft transited Lajes.
 Strategic Air Command (SAC) created a provisional tanker wing, the 802nd Air Refueling Wing (P) Provisional, at Lajes to support the airlift.
 At the height of the operation a peak of 33 tanker aircraft and 600 troops deployed to Lajes.
 Soon after the Gulf War ended, Lajes command changed from Air Mobility Command, to Air Combat Command.

-In 1993, squadrons 503 and 752 are merged in a single mixed unit operating both C-212 and Aérospatiale Puma, the 711 Squadron "Albatrozes" (Albatrosses).
+In 1993, squadrons 503 and 752 are merged in a single mixed unit operating both C-212 and Aérospatiale Puma, the 711 Squadron Albatrosses (Esquadra 711 "Albatrozes").

+A SA 330 Puma helicopter from Squadron 711, Lajes supports a Space Shuttle Recovery Exercise at Azores in 2004.